 Round 23: (Dec) 6 times (6 sts).

-Cut yarn, leaving a long tail.
+Cut yarn, leaving a long tail for sewing.
 Finish stuffing head.

 Weave yarn tail through remaining 6 sts and pull tightly to close.